-Osubi Craig, a multi-talented higher education administrator, arts presenter, traditional African percussionist, and arts advocate, brings a great deal of experience and energy to his new role as Director of the Center for the Arts, Migration, and Entrepreneurship, in the College of Arts at the University of Florida.
-Osubi currenlty serves as the Chair of the working group on Access, Equity, and Inclusion as Functional Catalysts for the College of The Arts.
-Osubi has over 20 years of experience as an Arts Administrator, developing and running programming, cultivating relationships, establishing collaborative partnerships, crafting shared visions and strategic directions, and working effectively with Arts programs and organizations nestled under the umbrella of higher education institutions.
+Osubi Craig, a multi-talented higher education administrator, engineer, arts presenter, African Diasporan percussionist, and arts advocate, brings a great deal of experience and energy to his new role as Director of the Center for the Arts, Migration, and Entrepreneurship (CAME) in the College of Arts at the University of Florida (CoTA).
+Osubi recently served as the chair of the working group on Access, Equity, and Inclusion as Functional Catalystsfor the College of The Arts Meta Strategy and currently serves as the college representative on the UF Equitable AI workgroup.
+He has over 20 years of experience as an Arts Administrator, developing and running programming, cultivating relationships, establishing collaborative partnerships, crafting shared visions and strategic directions, and working effectively with Arts programs and organizations nestled under the umbrella of higher education institutions.